 3f.
-How the school enables pupils with special educational needs to engage in activities of the school (including physical activities) together with children who do not have special educational needs
+How the school enables pupils with special educational needs to engage in activities of the school (including physical activities) together with children who do not have special educational needs.

-All clubs, trips and activities offered to pupils at Kingsnorth CEP School are available to pupils with special educational needs either with or without an Education, Health and Care Plan.
-Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity
+All clubs, trips and activities offered to pupils at Kingsnorth CEP School are available to pupils with Special Educational Needs either with or without a Statement of Special Educational Needs / Education, Health and Care Plan.
+Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.

 3g.
-Support that is available for improving the emotional and social development of pupils with special educational needs
+Support that is available for improving the emotional and social development of pupils with special educational needs.

-At Kingsnorth CEP School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance using our Christian ethos, Personal, Social, Health and Economic education (PSHE), Social, Moral, Spiritual and Cultural (SMSC) teaching, assemblies, Circle Time and indirectly with every conversation adults have with pupils throughout the day.
+At Kingsnorth CEP School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance using our Christian ethos, Personal, Social, Health and Economic education (PSHE), Social, Moral, Spiritual and Cultural (SMSC) teaching, Assemblies, Circle Time and indirectly with every conversation adults have with pupils throughout the day.

-For some pupils with the most need for help in this are we can also provide the following access to play therapy, mentor time with a member of Senior Leadership Team, external referral to a Child and Adolescent Mental Health practitioner (CAMH'S), time-out space for pupils to use when upset or agitated, Lego Therapy, Social Circle Time, Time with the Family Liaison Officer (FLO), SENco, Senior Leadership Team, Class Teacher or Teaching Assistant, etc. Kingsnorth CEP School also has 4 trained Emotional Literacy Support Assistants (ELSA)
+For some pupils with the most need for help in this area we can also provide the following access to play therapy, mentor time with member of Senior Leadership Team, external referral to a Child and Adolescent Mental Health practitioner (CAMHs), time-out space for pupil to use when upset or agitated, Lego Therapy, Social Circle Time, Time with the Family Liaison Officer (FLO), SENCo, Senior Leadership Team, Class Teacher or Teaching assistant, etc. Kingsnorth CEP School also has 4 trained Emotional Literacy Support Assistant (ELSA).